Jacob Shaffelburg: Black Rock

-Return to Toronto FC II
+Toronto FC

 In November 2018, he signed his first professional contract with Toronto FC II and began the 2019 season with them in USL League One.

-Toronto FC

-Shaffelburg made his first appearance for Toronto FC in the 2019 CONCACAF Champions League on February 19, 2019 and then signed with Toronto FC as a Homegrown Player on June 21, 2019.
+Shaffelburg made his first appearance for Toronto FC in the 2019 CONCACAF Champions League on February 19, 2019, and then signed with Toronto FC as a Homegrown Player on June 21, 2019.
 He made his first MLS appearance the following day, playing 31 minutes against FC Dallas in Frisco, Texas.
 Four days later, on June 26, he had his first start for Toronto FC at BMO Field scoring an assist in a 3–2 win against Atlanta United FC, setting up the fastest goal in TFC history only 29 seconds into the game.
 Shaffelburg would quickly find himself in the starting lineup shortly after signing, earning rave reviews for his pace from the coaching staff.
+Teammate Richie Laryea, who joined Toronto FC from Orlando City in 2019, has said that Shaffelburg's rise coincided with several senior players departing for Gold Cup duty that summer, opening a window for younger players to make an impression, and that Shaffelburg's pace and left foot stood out immediately.

-He scored his first goal in the 74th minute on 15 May 2021, in a 1–1 draw against New York City.
+He scored his first goal in the 74th minute on May 15, 2021, in a 1–1 draw against New York City.
 On September 3, he was loaned to Toronto FC II.
 Upon completion of the 2021 season, Shaffelburg's option for the 2022 season would be picked up by Toronto.
 He went on a short loan to the second team again in 2022.
+Shaffelburg's playing time decreased significantly in 2022 following the arrivals of Italian wingers Lorenzo Insigne and Federico Bernardeschi; he has since said he was regularly left out of both squads in intra-squad training scrimmages during this period and doubted whether he would continue playing professionally, at points considering a move back to Nova Scotia to play for the Halifax Wanderers FC to be closer to his family.